hikarimusic/AlgoNote/README.md

 # AlgoNote
-Notes on DSA and ML.
+Notes on DSA and ML